fabianmuehlberger/OpenValve/README.md

 ## IDEA
 * Using “off the shelf” components and 3D printed parts for easy building
 * keep  the cost at a minimum
-* allow programming via common environments (Arduino IDE)
+* allow programming via common environments (ESP-IDF, ESPHome)
 * integration into smarthome with ESPHome and Home Assistant